Sergey Kuryokhin International Festival SKIF-6 will take

 Klever (St.Petertsburg) – improvising psychedelic music

-Zhenja Glukk + Valerij Ivanov (St.Petertsburg) – Russian rock + opera singer
+Zhenja Glukk + Valerij Ivanov (St.Petertsburg) – Russian rock + opera

 Nick Rock’n’Roll (Tjumen) – the king of Siberian punk rock